 - Bristol Men's Art Therapy Service

 *Please note - throughout our literature we have chosen to use the terms 'man', 'men' and 'male' as we currently feel it best serves the needs of our clients; we are nonetheless committed to ongoing consultation in service of our communities - we welcome you to contact us with your perspective

 Art therapy is a form of psychotherapy that uses art media as its primary mode of expression and communication.
 Within this context, art is not used as a diagnostic tool but as a medium to address emotional issues that may be confusing or distressing.

 Art therapy is provided in groups or individually, depending on clients’ needs.
 It is not a recreational activity or an art lesson, although the sessions can be enjoyable.
 Clients do not need to have any previous experience or expertise in art.

 Ben Gage, art psychotherapist at Bristol Men's Art Therapy Service

-I am an HCPC registered art psychotherapist who has worked in men’s specific mental health services for over 8 years.
+I am an HCPC registered Art Psychotherapist & Level 2 Internal Family Systems Therapist.
+I have worked in men’s specific mental health services for over a decade.
 I have experience delivering individual and group therapy to a range of client groups across psychiatric inpatient and community settings.
-I developed Bristol Men's Art Therapy Service in 2018, bringing weekly group and individual art therapy to men within St Mungo's Men's Crisis House and Recovery College.
+I developed Bristol Men's Art Therapy Service in 2017, bringing weekly group and individual art therapy to men within St Mungo's Men's Crisis House and Recovery College.